shanep-cs2/lesson08/README.md

 Polymorphism is one of the most powerful abstractions that exist in object oriented (OO) programming.
 Polymorphism simply means many forms.
-One way to realized polymorphism is to create a collection of objects that can consist of several different types that share the same base class.
+One way to realized polymorphism is to create a collection of objects that can consist of several different types that share the same base class or implement the same interface.
 Thus, the objects all look like they are the same but if you iterate through each of them and call the same method you can get different results!
 This may sound really confusing and unnecessarily complex, but it enables software engineers to write really elegant code and is an incredibly powerful tool!

 ## Important links